rydmike/rydmike.github.io/colorpicker.md

 One feature of the **FlexColorPicker** package is that it can be configured in many ways to provide just the right amount of color picking features you need, with a style that fits your application.

-**FlexColorPicker** works on all Flutter platforms, Android, iOS, Web, Windows, MacOS and Linux.
+**FlexColorPicker** works on all Flutter platforms, Android, iOS, Web, Windows, macOS and Linux.
 Here is an example of the package bundled simple demo application running as a Windows desktop application.

 <img src="https://github.com/rydmike/flex_color_picker/blob/master/resources/ColorPickerEnterCode.gif?raw=true"